 The castle, after losing its important defensive role, suffered significant damage.
 After Slovakia became an independent state, the buildings were unfortunately not dealt with much care.

 However, the main walls of the castle and the main bastion can still be seen today, and here you can find the best points if you want to take photos of the surrounding forests.

 Like the other members of the northern border fortress system, the construction of Somoska Castle began in the 13th century, when the Eastern armies began to move and focused on the geopolitically important situation of Hungary.

-In 1554, the nearby Fiľakovo Castle and Salgo Castle fell into Turkish hands, but Somoska defied the attacks successfully for more than 20 years.
-In 1576, on the other hand, the defenders of the castle flew away and Ali Fiľakovo took control of Somoska Castle.
+In 1554, the nearby Fiľakovo Castle and Salgo Castle fell into Turkish hands, but Somoska defied the attacks for over 20 years.
+In 1576, on the other hand, the defenders of the castle flew away, and Ali Fiľakovo took control of Somoska Castle.

 Specialists recognised the importance of the place around 1970, and from then on they began to pay more attention to the preservation of the building, under which the castle was given a roof.

 It is also interesting that the only border revision in Hungary's history, which took place in 1924, belongs to the history of Somoska.
 Dr Géza Krepuska, the founder of modern Hungarian ear medicine, was the one who managed to convince an English officer that Somoska should remain part of our country, as they were settlements inhabited by Hungarians.